shaps80/Peek/CONTRIBUTING.md

 ## Pull Requests

-Pull requests must always use the upcoming release branch as its base.
-This is currently `release/5.1.0`.
+Pull requests should also point to `develop`.
 No requests made to `master` will be allowed.

 All changes, no matter how trivial, must be done via pull request.
 Commits should never be made directly on the master branch.